andycandrea/words/README.md

     hers.
 After hearing her reasoning, his opinion of the topic likely did not change, but he was able to gain a better understanding of his acquaintance's humanity, which I think is incredibly important.

+* [Research says there are ways to reduce racial bias.
+Calling people racist is not one of them](http://www.vox.com/identities/2016/11/15/13595508/racism-trump-research-study) by German Lopez

+    Having a productive conversation about the various "-isms" with someone of different viewpoints can be extremely difficult.
+This article, as well as the research it summarizes, shows that it can still be entirely possible.

 * [Who are all these Trump
     supporters?](http://www.newyorker.com/magazine/2016/07/11/george-saunders-goes-to-trump-rallies)